thatsus/vue-csv-downloader/README.md

 # vue-csv-downloader
-A Vue.js button component to download a CSV file of client-side data
+A Vue.js link component to download a CSV file of client-side data

+The contents are a Font Awesome CSV icon by default, but they can be replaced.

 # Install